HTTPArchive/almanac.httparchive.org/src/content/en/2019/pwa.md

 ### Category Values
 The `categories` member describes the expected application categories to which the web application belongs.
-It is only meant as a hint to catalogs or stores listing web applications and it is expected that these will make a best effort to find appropriate categories (or category) under which to list the web application.
+It is only meant as a hint to catalogs or stores listing web applications, and it is expected that these will make a best effort to find appropriate categories (or category) under which to list the web application.
 There were not too many manifests that made use of the property, but it is interesting to see the shift from *shopping* being the most popular category on mobile to *business*,